AIDS-defining cancers in patients infected with HIV are

 Confirmed risk factors for cervical cancer in women infected with HIV include the following:

 CD4 count of < 200/mcL

 Age > 34 years

 Management methods for CIN or cervical cancer is not changed by HIV infection.
 Frequent Papanicolaou tests are important to monitor for progression of CIN.
 ART may result in resolution of HPV infection and regression of CIN but has no clear effects on cancer.

 Squamous cell carcinoma of the anus or vulva

-Squamous cell carcinoma of the anus Anal Cancer Anal cancer accounts for an estimated 8590 cases and about 1350 deaths in the US annually ( 1).
+Squamous cell carcinoma of the anus Anal Cancer Anal cancer accounts for an estimated 9760 cases and about 1870 deaths in the United States annually ( 1).
 The main symptom is bleeding with defecation.
 Diagnosis is by endoscopy.
-Treatment options include... read more and squamous cell carcinoma of the vulva Vulvar Cancer Vulvar cancer is usually a squamous cell cancer, most often occurring in older women.
-It usually manifests as a palpable lesion.
+Treatment... read more and squamous cell carcinoma of the vulva Vulvar Cancer Vulvar cancer is usually a squamous cell cancer, most often occurring in older women.
+It usually manifests as a visible or palpable lesion.
 Diagnosis is by biopsy.
-Treatment typically includes excision... read more are caused by the same oncogenic types of HPV as cervical cancers and occur more commonly in patients infected with HIV.
+Treatment typically includes... read more are caused by the same oncogenic types of HPV as cervical cancers and occur more commonly in patients infected with HIV.
 The increased incidence of anal intraepithelial neoplasia and cancers in these patients appears to be caused by both high-risk behaviors (eg, anal-receptive intercourse) and immunosupression by HIV; ART may decrease risk of progression.

 Anal dysplasia is common, and squamous cell cancers can be very aggressive.